SCI Dallas inmate charged with terroristic threats

 After sending the first two letters, Koebert allegedly wrote five more letters he sent to the Allentown Parole Office asking if they were going to help him obtain employment and find a place to live.

-Two other letters dated Sept.
+In two other letters, dated Sept.
 14 and Sept.
-19, Koebert sent alleged he was going to kill an Allentown detective, babies and he knows how long the blade to be, court records say.
+19, Koebert allegedly wrote he was going to kill an Allentown detective and babies, court records say.

 Court records say Koebert was sentenced in October 2017 in Bucks County Court to two years, six months to five years in prison on arson and aggravated assault charges.